endodoug/endodoug.github.io/_posts/2016-09-12-alt-u-day-one.md

     guard let cvl = collectionViewLayout as?
 UICollectionViewFlowLayout else {return print("nothing happening")}
     cvl.estimatedItemSize = CGSize(width: 100, height: 100)

 I also practiced using a guard here, adding in a custom error message is one of the big advantages over the if-let syntax.
 As noted, I noticed Jerry and Chris used guard statements often throughout the course - more than other tutorials I've seen.
-These autosizing cells are great and this is just a starting point for build some cool layouts.
+These autosizing cells are great and this is just a starting point for building some cool layouts.

 ### GCD